 That’s it.
 You don’t actually have to mail anything or put things in motion.
 The mere fact that you plan to use the mail to commit fraud is sufficient.
 In some cases, prosecutors have been able to satisfy this element by just pointing the fact that a defendant uses the mail regularly.

-What Are the Penalties for a Federal Mail Fraud Conviction?
+What Are the Penalties for a Federal Mail Fraud Conviction in LA?

 If you have a plan to the United States Postal Service or another intrastate delivery courier (e.g., FedEx, UPS, DHL) to defraud another person of money, property, or honest services, you could face years behind bars at a federal penitentiary.
 That’s because federal mail fraud is always a felony offense.

 As with all federal offenses, the penalty for a mail fraud conviction is determined using federal sentencing guidelines.
 Mail fraud, absent any aggravating factors, carries a maximum of 20 years in federal prison.
 However, if a mail fraud scheme involves a financial institution, the maximum term of imprisonment increases to 30 years.

 The sentence will vary with every individual case and situation.
 What might influence the sentence in a mail fraud case?
 Things like: